-Are you looking for information on the Dublin probate process?
+Are you looking for information on the probate process?
 You’ve come to the right place.
-Lewman Law has years of experience in estate planning, as well as what’s involved in settling an estate.
+Lewman Law has a Dublin probate lawyer with years of experience in estate planning, as well as what’s involved in settling an estate.
 Keep reading for an overview of the basics.

 List of Contents

 The Dublin Probate Process

 It’s essential to first note that the probate process varies depending on which state you reside in.
 So, what’s true for California won’t necessarily be relevant to someone who lives in Tennessee.
 This is another reason why we recommend working with a skilled Dublin probate lawyer.

 How is Probate Defined?

 Before moving on, let’s define what we even mean when we talk about probate.
 Essentially, probate is the legal process that is set in motion after someone dies.
 If the deceased left behind a will, it needs to be reviewed and accepted as a valid document before their estate can be finalized.

 On the other hand, if there is no will, probate is still necessary.
 This is because the court will need to determine who inherits any assets or property since no beneficiaries were named.
 This is why it’s so essential to create a will.
 Under these conditions, things can be drawn out, and family conflicts are more likely to arise.

 This is a question that’s best discussed in person with your Dublin probate lawyer, but the most direct way to avoid probate is usually to set up a living trust.
 Though, this needs to be done in advance.
 When you set up a living trust, the idea is that anything within that trust is held jointly with your beneficiaries.
 This can also help your loved ones avoid paying probate fees later on.